 We love stories!
-Every couple has their own & one of our favorite parts about being wedding photographers is meeting with newly engaged couples and hearing theirs.
+Every couple has their own & one of our favorite parts about being wedding photographers is meeting with newly engaged couples & hearing theirs.
 The joy of it.
 The freshness of it.
 The excitement of it.
 We can’t get enough!
 And at the end of it, our couples always ask, “What about you?”
 So, we decided to share our story too.
-From our college campus to our little 1940’s home today, here’s our story from our first meeting to our first home together.
+From our college campus to building our dream home, here’s our story from “I noticed you” to “I do.”

-Some of the letters were apologies for mistakes made in the past, others sharing his desire to meet her, others just shared what life was like at the time.
-He wrote faithfully for that year, and once he met Katie he continued writing all the same.
+Some of the letters were apologies for mistakes made in the past, others sharing his desire to meet her, others were stories of what life was like at the time.
+He wrote faithfully for that year, and once he met Katie, he continued writing all the same.
 He didn’t use names because he knew God had bigger plans than he could imagine.
 Even once he knew it was her he continued writing about how he hoped it was her.
 Once he proposed and knew that he would officially be marrying Katie, he put a plan into action to give her the letters.

 Why are you so far from me?